-- (1) Net cash value after deducting reasonable costs that would be incurred in disposing of real property, savings, stocks, bonds, and other forms of capital investment, excluding interests in Indian trust land and excluding equity accounts in HUD homeownership programs.
-The value of necessary items of personal property such as furniture and automobiles shall be excluded. - (2) In cases where a trust fund has been established and the trust is not revocable by, or under the control of, any member of the family or household, the value of the trust fund will not be considered an asset so long as the fund continues to be held in trust.
-Any income distributed from the trust fund shall be counted when determining annual income under Sec.
-5.609. - (3) In determining net family assets, PHAs or owners, as applicable, shall include the value of any business or family assets disposed of by an applicant or tenant for less than fair market value (including a disposition in trust, but not in a foreclosure or bankruptcy sale) during the two years preceding the date of application for the program or reexamination, as applicable, in excess of the consideration received therefor.
-In the case of a disposition as part of a separation or divorce settlement, the disposition will not be considered to be for less than fair market value if the applicant or tenant receives important consideration not measurable in dollar terms. - (4) For purposes of determining annual income under Sec.
-5.609, the term "net family assets" does not include the value of a home currently being purchased with assistance under part 982, subpart M of this title.
-This exclusion is limited to the first 10 years after the purchase date of the home.
+- (1) Net family asset is the net cash value of all assets owned by the family, after deducting reasonable costs that would be incurred in disposing real property, savings, stocks, bonds, and other forms of capital investment. - (2) In determining net family assets, PHAs or owners, as applicable, must include the value of any business or family assets disposed of by an applicant or tenant for less than fair market value (including a disposition in trust, but not in a foreclosure or bankruptcy sale) during the two years preceding the date of application for the program or reexamination, as applicable, in excess of the consideration received therefor.
+In the case of a disposition as part of a separation or divorce settlement, the disposition will not be considered to be for less than fair market value if the applicant or tenant receives consideration not measurable in dollar terms.
+Negative equity in realproperty or other investments does not prohibit the owner from selling the property or other investments, so negative equity alone would not justify excluding the property or other investments from family assets. - (3) Excluded from the calculation of netfamily assets are: (i) The value of necessary items of personal property; (ii) The combinedvalue of all non-necessary items of personalproperty if the combined total value does notexceed \$50,000 (which amount will beadjusted by HUD in accordance with the Consumer Price Index for Urban Wage-Earners and Clerical Workers); (iii) The value of any account under a retirement planrecognized as such by the Internal Revenue-Service, including individual retirement